SauravMishraaa/Healtify-App/README.md

 A health app for tracking your daily activities including your diet and also recommending exercise/workouts for your better life.

-# Rules to Contribute
+## Rules to Contribute
 1. Star the Repository
 2. Create your fork
 3. Test your changes rigorously before creating a pull request

+## TODOS
+1. Creating UI using Figma.
+2. Creating a landing page.

+## Future Ideas
+1. Integrating a diet based recommendation model
+2. Many more things...

-# How to Run this for Development
+## How to Run this for Development
 • Clone the project

 ```bash